wchoi11/notchmess/_posts/2019-09-14-knowing-how.md

 {: id="anchor"}

 Many of us (including me!) buy into the distinction between knowledge-that and knowledge-how.
+Knowing that the sky is blue is one type of knowledge, and knowing how to swim is another type.

 Knowledge-that is concerned with propositions, and knowledge-how is concerned with skills or abilities.
+As you've probably noticed, we say knowledge-that because we always use some form of "know that" when giving examples of knowledge-that and some form of "know how" for knowledge-how.

 <details class="explanation">